In the Mind’s Eye

 Paul Jones has built up a unique language of form, colour and texture to explore the complexities of coastline, geology and landscape.
 Abstracted, filtered by his eye and mind, his paintings are textured, beautiful celebrations of both the micro and the macro.
 He is fascinated by the transition between earth, air and water found at the margins of land and sea, by rock formations and the marks made by man.
 He paints places that have been loved by humans for hundreds if not thousands of years, bringing memory and fresh insight together in striking compositions.

-Paul Jones’s paintings are shown below.
+Paul Jones’s available paintings are shown below.
 All paintings are in acrylic and mixed media on board or canvas board and flush-framed.
-Please contact Sladers Yard on email@example.com or t: 01308 459511 with any enquiries.
+Please contact Sladers Yard on firstname.lastname@example.org or t: 01308 459511 with any enquiries.
 The paintings are available to buy now and can be shipped to you.

 Paul’s technique of burning and stressing his paint creates exceptional textures bringing his understanding of ceramic into the painting process.
 He puts down layers of colour and sometimes sets light to the acrylic paint.
 He is then able to control and move it around to achieve the finish he wants.
 This may be rough and rock-like or, if he allows the paint to blister and burst, it reveals the colours underneath.
 Once the paint is dry he can cut into it with sandpaper or continue to work up more layers.